mrp089/simvascular.github.io/README.md

 When the markdown file is rendered using the `<zero-md>` element, the element translates the file to `html`, which is read directly when viewing the `html` page.
 For this reason, the paths in the markdown files should be written relative to the `html` page, not relative to the markdown file.

-For example, in the `template` markdown files, which is placed in multiple folders, the path to the `quickguide.html` file would normally be "../../quickguide.html".
-However, because the file is rendered into an `html` page that will be next to the `quickguide.html` page, you should write the path as only "quickguide.html."
+Normally, the path to the `quickguide.html` file from the `template` markdown files, which are placed in multiple folders, would be "../../quickguide.html," for example.

+However, because the file is rendered into an `html` page that will be next to the `quickguide.html` page, the path that the markdown file should use is "quickguide.html."
 This is because "quickguide.html" is the path relative to the `html` page into which the markdown will be translated.

-A note about referencing `id` attributes in anchor links:
+To be able to view the correct paths in both the markdown files and the `html` files, a majority of links use a global, instead of a relative, path.

 ##### Referencing `id` attributes